pminina01/readthedocs/NLogViewer-target.md

 </targets>
 ```
 Read more about using the [Configuration File](Configuration-file).

+This target inherits from the [Network Target](Network-target), and so it has also all the properties of the Network Target available.

 ## Parameters
 ### General Options
 * **name** - Name of the target.